Bhup-GitHUB/aura/backend/testing.md

 {
   "success": false,
   "error": {
-    "code": "PROPERTY_NOT_FOUND",
+    "code": "NOT_FOUND",
-    "message": "Property not found"
+    "message": "Resource not found"
   }
 }
 ```